Maximum entropy models of neuronal populations at and off criticality: Discussion

 \subsection{Identifying criticality in neural data}

-Altogether, our analysis points to important differences between dynamical criticality (presence of power-law scalings in neuronal avalanches) and static criticality (maxima in $C_v$ and $\chi$ near the unit temperature), particularly when trying to assess deviations of neuronal cultures from the critical state.
+Altogether, our analysis points to important differences between dynamical criticality (presence of power-law in neuronal avalanche statistics) and static criticality (maxima in $C_v$ and $\chi$ near the unit temperature in the inferred Ising-like models), particularly when trying to assess deviations from the critical state in neuronal populations.
+Therefore, caution must be taken when drawing conclusions about criticality or deviations from criticality based on static ME modeling approaches, which do not constrain dynamical properties.
+In particular, we note that temporal dynamics are strongly altered in PTX-induced supercritical states \cite{lombardi_temporal_2016,lombardi_avalanche_2019}.
+Thus, ME approaches that incorporate dynamic information, e.g.\ the joint distribution of the number of spiking neurons at different time windows \cite{mora_dynamical_2015} or the temporal correlations \cite{cavagna_dyn_ME_2014}, may be more suitable to distinguish between critical and supercritical states, as also suggested by recent analysis of neuronal models \cite{serafim_maximum-entropy-based_2024}.